sophbel/Analysis_GeographicMobility_pneumoPaper/HumanMobility_RR/README.md

-# Analysis for Geographic Mobility and Fitness of *Streptococcus pneumoniae*
+# Analysis for Geographic Mobility including human mobility model and the relative risk framework
 *This code was run with R version 3.6.1 which is necessary for Rcpp*
 ## Human Mobility Model Analysis
 This analysis integrates human mobility data and genomic data to mechanistically understand pneumococcal migration in South Africa.